Subconvex bound for $\textrm{GL(3)} \times \textrm{GL(2)}$ $L$-functions: $\textrm{GL(3)}$-spectral aspect: Introduction

 \subsection{Sketch of the proof of Theorem \ref{maintheorem}}

-We now give the sketch of the proof of Theorem \ref{maintheorem}.
-Details are given in Sections \ref{circlemethod123} onwards.
-Using approximate functional equation it is enough to show some cancellations in the following sum
+In this subsection, we discuss rough ideas behind the proof of Theorem \ref{maintheorem}.
+Details are given from Section \ref{circlemethod123} onwards.
+Using the approximate functional equation, it boils down to getting non-trivial cancellations in the following sum (see Lemma \ref{AFE})

-to get sub-convexity bound as the conductor is of the size $T^{6}$.
-On separating the oscillations of $A(1,n)$ and $\lambda_{f}(n)$ using the the delta symbol we arrive at the following expression